 Let’s take a deeper look into the benefits of using a ridgeline so that you can weigh yourself whether the extra ounce for a ridgeline would be worth it to you on your next trek.

-Benefits to a Hammock Ridgeline
+5 Key Benefits of Using a Hammock Ridgeline

 So if you are thinking that maybe a ridgeline is for you but you need to be sold a bit more about why you should, let’s jump into the benefits of having a hammock ridgeline are: